Abbots of Wat Bowonniwet Vihara

-There have been five former abbots here, three of whom were Supreme Patriarchs.
-The abbots after King Mongkut were:
+There have been seven former abbots, three of whom were Supreme Patriarchs.
+The present abbot is the eighth.
+The abbots following King Mongkut to the present are:

 2.)
 His Holiness Prince Pavares Variyalongkorn.
 (Thai title: Somdet Pra Maha Samana Chao Krom Phraya Pavares Variyalongkorn (birth title: Phra Ong Chao Rerk), the second abbot from 1851 – 1892.